yearofmoo/Git-Concat/README.md

 This tool is very useful for simple javascript tools that require a master file to be always generated and up to date.

+A full explanation of the plugin can be found at http://yearofmoo.com/Git-Concat

 ## Requirements

 - Git